robtweed/mgweb-server/TUTORIAL.md

           }
         ]

 Now rebuild the routing Global from this file.
-In the terminal window process where you've shelled into the *mg_web Server Appliance*, do the following:
+In the terminal window process where you've shelled into the *mg_web Server Appliance*, re-run the *build_routes* command:

         cd /opt/mgweb
+        ./build_routes

+Let's check that it worked.
+Enter the YottaDB shell by typing:

         ./ydb

-You'll now be in the YottaDB shell.
 Then type:

-        YDB> w $$buildAPIs^%zmgwebUtils()

-It should return a value of 1.
-Check that it worked:

         YDB> zwr ^%zmgweb

-You should see the two routes:
+You should now see the two routes:

         ^%zmgweb("routes","GET","/api/article/:slug/comment/:commentId")="getComment^myRestAPIs
 "